CanWest Air: History

 Nor-Alta Aviation began in 1986 as Little Red Air Service, which was owned and operated by the Little Red River Cree Nation.
 The purpose was to provide passenger charter and air ambulance services between the communities of Fox Lake, John D'Or Prairie, and Garden River, Alberta.
 As the company expanded it began to offer additional charter services throughout northern Alberta and western Canada.
 Later, LRAS secured a contract from the Alberta provincial government to provide air ambulance services from Fort Vermilion.

 Nor-Alta Aviation Leasing Inc. was formed in 2004 for the purpose of leasing aircraft to Little Red Air Service.
 These additional aircraft allowed LRAS to augment its air ambulance fleet and add executive charters to its list of services.
 In 2006 was acquired Slave Air, the two companies entered into a management agreement, and Nor-Alta Aviation Leasing purchased the assets of LRAS.
 The new company became known as Nor-Alta Aviation, and was headed by a group of local entrepreneurs from the nearby community of La Crete.

 In the summer of 2010, Nor-Alta Aviation expanded its operations to Fort McMurray after the grounding of Air Mikisew.

 In 2015 Nor-Alta Aviation purchased Can-West Corporate Air Charters Ltd., which was founded in 1988, and served Wabasca, Slave Lake and Edmonton with medevac, private and executive charters.
 In late 2015 Nor-Alta Aviation took on the Can-West Corporate Air Charters Ltd name as part of its takeover.

-Prior to the end of 2015 Can-West Corporate Air Charters Ltd. secured the purchase of Meadow Air Ltd. and their fleet of Cessna 337’s.
+Prior to the end of 2015 Can-West Corporate Air Charters Ltd. secured the purchase of Meadow Air Ltd. and their fleet of Cessna 337's.

+Can-West is now for sale for $20,000,000.